Vilnius: Language

 A multicultural city, Vilnius's language changed over the centuries.
 The predominant spoken language in medieval Lithuania was Lithuanian.
 It had no literary tradition, however, and was not used in writing except for religious texts such as the Lord's Prayer and the Hail Mary.
 Vytautas the Great spoke in Lithuanian with Jogaila, whose son Casimir IV Jagiellon also spoke Lithuanian.
 Saint Casimir, the patron saint of Lithuania, knew Lithuanian, Polish, German and Latin.
 Fifteenth-century Byzantine historian Laonikos Chalkokondyles reported that the Lithuanians had a distinct language.
+In the 15th to 18th centuries, the most common theory was that the Lithuanians hailed from the Roman people and the similarity of the Lithuanian language to Latin was emphasized.

 Ruthenian was used after the incorporation of Kievan Rus', forming the basis of 19th-century Ukrainian and Belarusian.
 Written Ruthenian stemmed from the interaction of Church Slavonic and Old East Slavic with Ruthenian dialects, becoming the main language of the chancery of the Grand Duchy of Lithuania in the 14th and 15th centuries and maintained its dominance until the mid-17th century.

 Latin and Polish were also widely used in the chancery; Polish replaced Ruthenian in written sources and Lithuanian in public use during the second half of the 17th century.
 The first state documents in Lithuanian appeared in the Grand Duchy of Lithuania at the end of its existence.

 At the Vilnius court of Sigismund II Augustus, the last Grand Duke of Lithuania before the Union of Lublin, Polish and Lithuanian were spoken.
 In 1552, Sigismund ordered that orders from the Magistrate of Vilnius be announced in Lithuanian, Polish, and Ruthenian.
 Minorities such as Jews, Lipka Tatars, and Crimean Karaites were ruled by the Grand Duke of Lithuania, and their languages were only used among themselves.
 According to Article 14 of the Lithuanian constitution, Lithuanian is the official language; however, interpreter assistance is sometimes provided.